Deep Space Nine (fictional space station): Station history

 In the Star Trek universe, Deep Space Nine was originally a Cardassian mining and refinery station named Terok Nor in orbit around Bajor, and it was built by Bajoran slave labor under Cardassian rule in 2346.
 The station was commanded by Gul Dukat, the last Cardassian prefect of Bajor.
 It was abandoned toward the end of the Cardassian occupation of Bajor in 2369; the Cardassians stripped items of value on their way out.
 The station had some major problems, including a trap left by the Bajoran resistance that nearly killed everyone on the station when it was accidentally activated by the new tenants.

 In 2369, the Bajorans assumed control of the station.
 The Bajoran provisional government requested the assistance of the United Federation of Planets, who renamed it Deep Space Nine (DS9) and placed Commander Benjamin Sisko in command.
-Despite the Federation presence, the station remains subject to Bajoran law.
+Despite the Federation's presence, the station remains subject to Bajoran law.
 Shortly after Sisko assumed command, his crew discovered the Bajoran wormhole.
 The station was moved to the mouth of the wormhole to secure Bajor's claim to it, after which the station assumed great commercial, scientific and strategic importance.

 After the encounter with the Dominion in 2370, in which the Galaxy-class USS Odyssey was destroyed by just three Dominion vessels and owing to other threats, it became obvious that the station's existing occupation-era weapons would be woefully inadequate defending the station.
 The station's weapons and defensive systems were later heavily upgraded.
 The upgrades included the installation of multiple rotary torpedo launchers on the docking pylons and weapons sail towers, stowable phaser banks that retract when not in use and improved shields that extend 300 meters around the station.
 The total torpedo inventory was increased to 5,000.

 These upgrades were first used against the Klingons in their offensive against Cardassia in early 2372.
 At the beginning of the Dominion War in late 2373, the station was temporarily lost to the Dominion.
 In early 2374, Federation and Klingon forces retook it after the Battle of Bajor.

 Aside from a failed Bajoran military coup, the Dominion's occupation, and a brief leave of absence from late 2374 to early 2375, Sisko, promoted to captain in 2371, remained in command of Deep Space Nine.
 In late 2375, at the end of the Dominion War, Colonel Kira Nerys assumed command.
 Colonel Kira is still in command when the station is next seen on screen in 2381.